 Tree House Challenge

-Believe it or not this is our tenth year of adventure here at Expedition Class.
+Believe it or not this was a celebration of our tenth year of adventure here at Expedition Class.
 To celebrate we tackled something that scares us witless.
 Climbing way up into really big trees.
 The Tree House Challenge explored forest types and what makes them different and special by climbing the trees that grow in them.
-In Australia we have three main forest types - dry euclaypt, wet eucalypt and rainforest.
+In Australia we have three main forest types - dry eucalypt, wet eucalypt and rainforest.
 Our task was to zip around Tasmania looking for each forest type and then picking out an iconic tree in each one to climb and stay if for a night or two... in a TREE HOUSE.

 The journey was live and broadcast straight into classrooms from 7th August to 1st September 2017.
 You can relive the adventure day by day anytime through the video, photographic and written updates.
 During the expedition, students joined discussions with scientists and other experts to gain a better understanding of the things we find along the way.
 The discussion boards are now closed for new contributions but they are a wonderful resource to revisit.
 Especially where our experts added comments and answered questions from students.